Mayuresh-20/SQL-CLAUSES-AGGREGATE-FUNCTIONS/README.md

 # SQL-CLAUSES-AGGREGATE-FUNCTIONS

-SQL is followed by a unique set of rules and guidelines called Syntax.
+►SQL is followed by a unique set of rules and guidelines called Syntax.
 This tutorial gives you a quick start with SQL by listing all the basic SQL Syntax.

 All the SQL statements start with any of the keywords like SELECT, INSERT, UPDATE, DELETE, ALTER, DROP, CREATE, USE, SHOW and all the statements end with a semicolon (;).